Deb0890/Personal-library-manager/README.md

 The following are ways the app can be improved:

-- Pagination
+[] Pagination
-- images to show up in thumbnail
-- indication in book card of loan status
+[] images to show up in thumbnail within individual book page [] delete image from uploads folder when book is deleted [] indication in book card of loan status
-- configure 404 pages on frontend
+[] configure 404 response better (more consistently in backend and on individual pages on frontend)